wearerequired/js/packages/generate/README.md

 ## wordpress-theme

-Command for bootstrapping a new WordPress theme based on the [WordPress Theme Boilerplate](https://github.com/wearerequired/wordpress-theme-boilerplate).
+Command for bootstrapping a new WordPress theme based on the [WordPress Theme Boilerplate](https://github.com/wearerequired/wordpress-theme-boilerplate) or the [WordPress Block Theme Boilerplate](https://github.com/wearerequired/wordpress-block-theme-boilerplate).
 It offers a modern build setup and generates PHP, JS, CSS code, and everything else you need to start the theme.

 ```bash
 npx @wearerequired/generate@latest wordpress-theme